audathuynh/auth/README.md

 ### Problem 4

-I have just received a result from you, the server `S`.
+I have just sent you, the server `S`, a request with a ticket from you, and I have received a result.
 How do I verify that the result is for the request data I have sent to `S` and it is not from someone else?

 ## Problems with authorisation